beta This is a new service. Your feedback will help us to improve it.

 The Protected Trust Deeds (Miscellaneous Amendment) (Scotland) Regulations 2024

-The Scottish Government laid the Protected Trust Deeds (Miscellaneous Amendment) (Scotland) Regulations 2024 on 3 May 2024.
-These Regulations aim to bring forward stakeholder-led recommendations to introduce improvements to the current Protected Trust Deed process, ensuring that those who access debt relief through this solution are provided with the necessary support and protection.
+These regulations aim to bring forward stakeholder-led recommendations to introduce improvements to the current protected trust deed process, ensuring that those who access debt relief through this solution are provided with the necessary support and protection.

 • remove any time limitation for a trustee refusing to apply for a debtor’s discharge